Last updated 29th August, 2025

 Scaffold hire is the main additional cost on top of the tradesmen required to repoint your chimney.
 So, it's important to know what you're likely to pay for scaffold hire, depending on what type of scaffold structure you'll need.

-The actual cost will depend on how large of a scaffold you need, how long you'll need it for and, of course, the location in the UK.
-A good rule of thumb to work by is £250 per day, for a tower in one place of your house.
+The actual cost will depend on how large a scaffold you need, how long you'll need it for and, of course, the location in the UK.
+For a scaffolding tower or basic enclosure, expect to pay between £250-£900 per week.
+More complex scaffolding structures can cost up to £1,500 per week.

 This price increases if you need more than one side covered, if you need the tower to be taller than your home, or if you need a bridge over your home.
-Take a look at this article to discover scaffold hire prices in more detail and get a more accurate view of how much your scaffolding is likely to cost.
+Take a look at this article to discover the scaffolding hire cost in more detail and get a more accurate view of how much your scaffolding is likely to cost.

 Individual costs for hiring a roofer to repoint a chimney on the gable side of a semi-detached house - Total Cost: £600

-The cost of labour to repoint a chimney is typically around £150-£250 per day, but can change depending on how long the job takes, what type of roof and house you own and how badly state of the chimney is in.
+The cost of labour to repoint a chimney is typically around £150 to £360 per day, but can change depending on how long the job takes, what type of roof and house you own and how badly the chimney is in.

 Repointing is the method of renewing the exterior part of mortar joints, usually between bricks, to counteract the natural weathering of the 'pointing' over time.
 As water invades the pointing, it can cause further damage to the structural integrity of the brickwork, especially during colder months.